 Who is Bethany Linz?

-Bethany Linz is a artist and textile designer who recently launched two brand new collections with Milton & King.
-Aged With Grace is a collection inspired by old hand-painted murals that seem to grow even more beautiful under the stress of time.
+Bethany Linz is an artist and textile designer who launched two collections with Milton & King as well as two brand new cactus wallpapers.
+Her Aged With Grace collection is inspired by old hand-painted murals that seem to grow even more beautiful under the stress of time.
 The aesthetic is tropical yet rustic.
 Young At Heart is Bethany’s first kids collection with a focus on educational wallpaper as well as simply playful and cheerful wallpaper.
-This collection also has products available as kids fabrics as well.
+Young At Heart has matching fabrics as well.
 But who is Bethany Linz?
 We caught up with her to find out a little bit more about the artist behind the art.

 Q: Where were you born and where did you grow up?